-In the past three years, Oberlin graduates have averaged a 90 percent acceptance rate into law school and have been admitted to some of the most highly regarded law schools in the country: Stanford, Harvard, Columbia, New York University, University of Virginia, University of Michigan, Northwestern University, University of California-Berkeley, Georgetown University, and Duke University.
+In the past three years, Oberlin graduates have averaged an 86% percent acceptance rate into law school and have been admitted to some of the most highly regarded law schools in the country: Stanford, Harvard, Columbia, New York University, University of Virginia, University of Michigan, Northwestern University, University of California-Berkeley, Georgetown University, and Duke University.

-Oberlin’s pre-law advisor works with alumni and students considering a legal career and throughout the law school application process.
+Oberlin’s pre-law advisor works with alumni and students who are considering a legal career and throughout the law school application process.
 The advisor also welcomes questions from prospective students or their parents.

 The Pre-Law Advisor Can Help